 Supervised field experience in a private or public sector role.
 Students gain hands-on work experience and knowledge of a particular setting, as well as develop reflective thinking skills.
 Students meet regularly with the faculty supervisor and other interns.
 May be repeated for additional credit.
-Prerequisite: Consent of instructor.
 Fall, interterm, and spring semesters.